 Descriptions of the most common treatment options for DIG are listed below.
-Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
+Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
+Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the most common treatment for a child with DIG, and often it is the only treatment necessary.
 Surgery is the removal of the tumor and surrounding tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.